tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 It is capable of analyzing both **Oracle and SQL Server databases**.
 Providing analysis on migrating a database to a **variety of services on AWS, Azure and Google Cloud**.

-> NB: The entire analysis never queries or reads user or application data and does not collect database source code.
+{% include note.html content="The entire analysis never queries or reads user or application data and does not collect database source code." %}

 ## Supported Database Versions